mhurson14/pyUI/README.md

 pyUI
 ====

-Library for creating user interfaces using pygame.
+Library for creating graphicsl user interfaces using pygame.